sinanugur/MirMachine/README.md

 conda install mirmachine -c bioconda -c conda-forge
 ```

-Please add conda-forge as a channel and installing via [Mamba](https://github.com/mamba-org/mamba) is also a good for a faster installation.
+Please add conda-forge as a channel and installing via [Mamba](https://github.com/mamba-org/mamba) is also strongly recommended for a faster installation.

 ```
 conda install mamba -c conda-forge